mat-docs/RTA.Site/docs/devguide/faq.md

 * Model classes to help with JSON serialization
 * REST API stubs and service interfaces to help write back-end services
 * ASP.NET implementations of the network protocol &mdash; e.g. transferring data chunks
-* Pre-compiled GRPC clients for the services
+* Pre-compiled gRPC clients for the services

 ## Q: Do I need to use the [Toolkit Services](../services/index.md)?